- LGBTQ+ Friendly

 About Slovenia

-The capital city, Ljubljana, is a vibrant and lively hub with its charming old town and lively café culture.
+The capital city, Ljubljana, is a vibrant cultural hub known for its charming old town, lively cafes, and impressive architecture, including the works of the famous architect Jože Plečnik.

 LGBTQ+ Overview